raganwald-deprecated/homoiconic/2008-11-07/from_birds_that_compose_to_method_advice.markdown

 		# stuff to do AFTER we do stuff...
 	end

-Now, we can do some copy and paste reuse of our bluebird code for the before methods.
+We can copy, paste and modify our bluebird code for the before methods.
 But before you rush off to implement that, you might want to think about a few interesting "real world" requirements:

 1. If you define before and after methods in any order, the final result should be that all of the before methods are run before the main method, then all of the after methods.
 This is not part of combinatory logic, but it's the standard behaviour people expect from before and after methods.
 2. If you override the main method, the before and after methods should still work.